 At tea Australia was faced with the ticklish proposition of batting the last few overs of the day in case the Hon.
 Tennyson decided to declare.

 During the break, a pensive Armstrong was approached by his 43-year-old wicketkeeper Hanson ‘Sammy’ Carter.

 When Bert Oldfield had broken a finger back in Australia, Carter had been recalled to Test cricket for the last two Tests of the 1920-21 Ashes.
 Since then he had been enjoying a superb run, perhaps not as quick in his movements as he had been during his 1909 trip to the country, but still agile and fluid with gloves as safe as ever.

 Born at Halifax, Yorkshire, Carter had had ironically been the only Yorkshireman in the fray from either side during the series clinching Test at Leeds.
 And now as an acknowledged walking encyclopaedia of cricket, he confided to his captain, “If they don’t close before ten to five, they can’t close today.”

 And he was right.
-At the 1906 annual general meeting of the Marylebone Cricket Club (MCC), Frank May had proposed, “In a two-day match, the captain of the batting side has the power to declare his innings closed at any time, but such declaration may not be made on the first day later than one hour and forty minutes before the hour of drawing the stumps.”
+At the 1906 annual general meeting of MCC, Frank May had proposed, “In a two-day match, the captain of the batting side has the power to declare his innings closed at any time, but such declaration may not be made on the first day later than one hour and forty minutes before the hour of drawing the stumps.”
 The motion had been accepted as Law 54.
 Furthermore, the Law 55 dealing with declaration was revised in 1914 and stated, “When there is no play on the first day of a three-day match, Laws 53 and 54 shall apply as if the match were a two-day match.”
 The stumps were scheduled to be drawn at 6:30 PM.